 1. Grooming Your Siamese

-Their coats are effortless to care for if you groom your cat weekly to remove dead hair and distribute the skin’s oils.
-You can also choose to brush their teeth to prevent any periodontal diseases from occurring.
+Their coats are effortless to care for, you just need to groom your cat weekly to remove dead hair and distribute the skin’s oils.
+Regular nail trimming and ear cleaning is also important for keeping your kitty happy and healthy.
+Brush their teeth every week to prevent any periodontal diseases from occurring.

 When purchasing a Siamese cat from an established breeder, you should ask them about the ideal amount and type of food you should feed your Siamese kitten.
 It’s always a good idea to give the kitten the same food the breeder used because it can take some time for your kitten to adjust to new types of food.